Wrist Pain From Lifting: All Your Questions Answered

 5. Triangular Fibrocartilage Complex Injury

-There is some cartilage located close to your pinky finger that helps support the small bones in your wrist called the triangular fibrocartilage complex.
-Plenty of pressure over time or a massive shock impact can either wear it away or tear it.
+There is some cartilage located on the pinky finger side of the wrist that helps support the small bones in your wrist called the triangular fibrocartilage complex.
+Plenty of tension and/or compression over time or a massive shock impact can either wear it away or tear it.
 This leads to pain along the pinky finger side of your wrist.

 6. Others

-There are other types of wrist pain including:
+There are other causes of wrist pain including:

 Now that you’re familiar with different types of wrist pain, let’s have a look at how to prevent and treat it.